dotnet/roslynator/docs/cli/generate-doc-root-command.md

 ##### `--scroll-to-content`

 Indicates whether a link should lead to the top of the documentation content\.
+This option is applicable when host is set to 'github'\.

 ##### `-v, --verbosity <LEVEL>`